• Skip to primary navigation

 • Contact Science Sparks

-Home » Science Experiments for Kids » Flying Elf Hats
+Home » Science Experiments for Kids » Flying Elf Hat STEM Challenge

-These flying elf hats are great fun for younger children in the run-up to Christmas.
-They are quick and easy to set up but keep kids busy for a long time.
-All you need is an empty milk container, green and red paper and tape.
+This flying elf hat STEM Challenge is great fun for younger children in the run-up to Christmas.
+It’s quick and easy to set up and keeps kids busy for a long time.
+All you need is an empty milk container, green and red paper, and tape.

 The same activity is often called rocket mouse, as traditionally, the cone is made to look like a mouse, not an elf hat.